LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 1. [Download](https://github.com/LP-Messaging/iOS-Messaging-SDK) the SDK package.

-2. Extract the file to a folder on your Mac.
+2. Extract the file to a folder on your computer.

 3. In your Xcode project settings, navigate to the **General** tab, and under the **Embedded Binaries** section, add all the Framework files.